 Many patients wonder what are veneers?
 Veneers are strong, resilient, but very thin restorations that adhere to the front surfaces of the teeth.
 They are similar to dental crowns, but they do not cover the entire tooth structure.
 Crafted from medical grade porcelain, veneers can eliminate gaps in your smile and conceal other cosmetic imperfections as well.

-Placing teeth veneers usually takes at least two dental visits.
+Placing teeth veneers or crowns usually takes at least two dental visits.
 First the affected teeth are prepared.
 To do this, Dr. Fondriest removes small amounts of enamel to create a better bonding surface for the restorations.
 Next, impressions are taken and sent to a dental lab.

 Once the porcelain veneers are finished, they will be shipped to our office.
 We will schedule you for a second appointment, during which Dr. Fondriest will bond the restorations to your teeth.
 With proper care, veneers can last upwards of 20 years.
 See a recent veneer before and after case.